-Taking those first steps back into the office after a maternity leave filled with sleepless nights, baby cuddles, and lots of ooohing and ahhing can be weird.
-Add pumping to your calendar and it gets even weirder.
+Taking those first steps back into the office after a maternity leave filled with sleepless nights and baby cuddles can be weird.
+Add pumping to the mix and it gets even weirder.
 Here’s one mom’s take on her first day back.

 It was the night before my return to work.
 My stomach was in a twisted knot of nerves.
 The idea of leaving my baby and acting like a functional adult (and wearing real clothes?!) was daunting.

 On top of that, I needed to figure out how on earth I was supposed to fit pumping into my work schedule, figure out my new role as a working mom, and bring home enough breast milk to sustain my daughter’s existence.
 It was terrifying.

 I laid in bed (thinking I would go to sleep — ha, what’s sleep?) and anxious thoughts raced through my mind:

 - Would my baby reject the breast after I return to work?
 Would she even remember WHO I AM?

 - Would she take a bottle three to four times a day?
 WHAT IF SHE STARVES?!

 - Am I going to have to kick people out of our multi-purpose mother’s room three times a day?